vernisaz/simcom/README.md

 Since the project uses the websocket, only the [SimHTTP](https://github.com/vernisaz/simhttp) can be used to run it.
 Hopefully more vendors will adopt the functionality soon and a list of supporting servers will be extended after.

+## Platforms
+Windows, Mac, Linux and free BSD are supported.

 ## Status
-There is an alpha version you can try.
+There is a beta version you can try.